Call us 0333 370 4333

 Since 1997, our team of defence solicitors have assisted individuals and corporate clients subject to both the civil and criminal asset recovery powers of the UK law enforcement agencies.

-Often, an individual will not be aware of a UWO until it is served by an enforcement agency, usually the National Crime Agency (NCA).
+Often, an individual will not be aware of a Unexplained Wealth Order (UWO) until it is served by an enforcement agency, usually the National Crime Agency (NCA).
 Our team plays a crucial role in providing legal advice and representation throughout the investigation process, ensuring clients understands their rights and obligations under the law.

 Our team also helps in cases by: